ua-gist-604b-f23/github-hello/README.md

 URL of my repository:

+My Net ID:

+My Name:

-Be sure to let the instructor know you're done by sending a DM in Slack!
+Be sure to let the instructor know you're done by sending an email to aaryn@arizona.edu